aarkas/pokedex2.0/README.md

 # This project is intended to create a functioning Pokedex.
 The pokeAPI is to be used for this.

+The homepage displays the Kanto Pokedex by default.
+This can be changed in pokedex.js by switching out the variable for the Pokedex region.

 Getting Started

 1. Fork and clone this repository to your computer